 If the State’s Attorney files the case with the court, the Judge may use the results of the screening in determining bail and conditions of release.
 Conditions may include mental health and/or substance use assessments.
 The Pretrial Monitor may refer participants to appropriate services, and send reminders of Court appearance dates.

-Youth age 20 years and younger who violate Vermont’s possession of marijuana and underage consumption of alcohol laws are referred by law enforcement to YSASP.
-The YSASP case managers supervise individualized contracts which include an assessment by a certified or licensed substance abuse counselor, a program fee, and other activities designed to promote learning and reflection.
+YSASP provides an alternative to the civil court process for youth ages 16 through 20 who violate Vermont’s underage alcohol or marijuana laws.
+The YSASP case managers supervise individualized contracts, which include an assessment by a certified or licensed substance abuse counselor, a program fee, and other activities designed to promote learning and reflection.

 The Civil DLS Diversion Program is designed to help people regain their driver’s license while they pay off their fines and fees.
 Participants work with Diversion staff to develop a contract including a payment plan that is presented to the Vermont Judicial Bureau (VJB) for review.
 Upon approval by VJB Hearing Officer, the Department of Motor Vehicles (DMV) is notified that the person is in compliance with the VJB.
 DMV reinstatement requirements must also be met before the person’s driver’s license is reinstated.